PhaethonPsychis/Personal.Advisor.Service/MaritimeWEB3IndustryPartnersProgramme.md

 # Maritime WEB3 Industry Partners Programme

-We are announcing an industrial research workshop to promote infrastructure innovation on maritime built on web3 platformss powered by zero-knowledge cryptography.
-The aim of this partnership is to shape the vision, specifications, and strategy for a shared decentralized open infrastructure ecosystem consisting of interoperable platform applications that can scale globally.<br><br>
+We are announcing an industrial research programme to promote web3 infrastructure innovation on maritime built on blockchain platformss powered by zero-knowledge cryptography.
+The aim of the industry partners program is to bring together all industry players to collectively shape the vision, build the specifications, and map the strategy to create a public web3 infrastructure for the maritime ecosystem that is resilient, globally scalable, interoperable enabling platform applications to built on top<br><br>
-We focus on the following:
+We support the following domains:

-### Vision and Architecture
+### EnVision WEB3 Maritime Infrastructure.
+Build capacity

+### Base blockchain prototype
+Develop functioning prototypeS.
 Investigate available solutions that provide strong security guarantees and privacy while being public and permission free.
 Design the specifications and requirements for a open source blockchain protocol to serve as a foundational layer to deploy application platforms.

-### Base blockchain prototype
-Implement design and architecture outcome to develop a functioning prototype

 ### Interoperable applications ecosystem
 We aim to help bring into market platform applications such as: